 Only go bigger than 7.5″ when you have or are planning to get upgraded turbos that are stage 3+ where the size of the turbocharger is bigger than the stock turbos.
 If you are doing a single turbo conversion, get the 7.5″ Race Version from VRSF.

 What is the best N54 FMIC?

-- Masata HD Performance: best balance of budget and performance for European readers
+- Masata HD Performance: best balance of budget and performance for global, non-US readers

 - AD Engineering 1000hp: probably the best, high quality, top notch intercooler for anyone going for bigger turbos

 Great timing (for me) as I’m looking to buy one in the next month.
 I have a COBB running Stage 1 and last Summer, high temps were ruining performance.
 I am looking at the ARM, it’s 7″ and looks like the easiest installation as it uses the existing pipes and clamps.
 What do you think? https://smile.amazon.com/ARM-Motorsports-335i-Intercooler-Upgrade/dp/B07D1FY97F/ref=sr_1_4?keywords=n54+intercooler&qid=1555690104&s=gateway&sr=8-4

 Tom, thanks for the comment.
 I’ve only heard of a few people running the ARM intercooler, I do know it is a China manufactured unit.
 I’ve heard both good feedback and bad – the bad being that the intercoolers failed and had to be swapped out for a different brand, but on the good side there have been some people posting good IAT logs with them and not running into any fitment issues.
 Ultimately I would recommend VRSF instead, I think its like $399 so same price point, but it’s been used by hundreds of people on forums and is very well received.